alfonsof/terraform-aws-examples/code/09-module-example/global/s3/README.md

-# Terraform Module example
+# Terraform Remote State example

-This folder contains a module example of a Terraform file (https://www.terraform.io/).
+This folder contains an example of a Terraform file (https://www.terraform.io/) that create a S3 bucket that can be used for remote state storage.

-It shows how to manage two environments:
-* Staging (stage)
-* Production (prod)

-It uses for common:
-* Terraform Remote State example: [global/s3](global/s3)
-* Terraform Web Server Cluster module example: [modules/services/webserver-cluster](modules/services/webserver-cluster)

-It uses for staging environment:
-* Terraform MySQL on RDS example (staging environment): [stage/data-stores/mysql](stage/data-stores/mysql)
-* Terraform Web Server Cluster example (staging environment): [stage/services/webserver-cluster](stage/services/webserver-cluster)

-It uses for production environment:
-* Terraform MySQL on RDS example (production environment): [prod/data-stores/mysql](prod/data-stores/mysql)
-* Terraform Web Server Cluster example (production environment): [prod/services/webserver-cluster](prod/services/webserver-cluster)
+This Terraform file deploys the creation a of a bucket in Amazon Web Services (AWS) using S3.

 ## Requirements